10 Questions We Had After Watching ‘Indian Matchmaking’

 Why does the matchmaker keep mentioning that potential matches are fair-skinned?
 Is that acceptable?

-Until recently, a face cream called Fair and Lovely was marketed in India to lighten skin, by none other than Priyanka Chopra Jonas.
+Until recently, a face cream called Fair and Lovely (now Glow and Lovely) was marketed in India to lighten skin, by Hindi film actors, including Priyanka Chopra Jonas, who has since apologized for taking on the job.
 While many object to the term, it is a shameful fact that preference is traditionally given to those with lighter skin.

 Why do the candidates bring their parents along for the first meeting — it seems so unusual to many Americans/Westerners?